Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/5-XCM_in_Polkadot/XCM_in_polkadot_slides.md

 Notes:

-Any other origin that is not a parachain origin or a local 32 byte account origin will not be convertible to an accountId.
+- Any other origin that is not a parachain origin or a local 32 byte account origin will not be convertible to an accountId.
-Question what happens if a message coming from a parachain  starts with `DescendOrigin`.
+- Question what happens if a message coming from a parachain  starts with `DescendOrigin`?.
 ---

 ## 🪙 Asset Transactors in Rococo